 Begin by making a list of your essay’s main points.
 Highlight your accomplishments that show you meet the NJHS criteria.

 Then, before you start writing your first draft, sketch out the structure of your essay.
 Make sure your essay’s structure is well-organized and logical.
-This will make it easier for you to compose a well-balanced essay that thoroughly covers each of your major subjects.
+This will make it easier for you to compose a well-balanced essay that thoroughly covers your major subjects.

-Focus on Your Academic Achievements
+Focus On Your Academic Achievements

 To begin, discuss your academic achievements.
 The NJHS is only open to those who have excelled academically.
-List your grade point average, test scores, and any academic honors you’ve received, such as the Dean’s List.
+List your grade point average, test scores, and any academic honours you’ve received, such as the Dean’s List.